Unicon/tool13demo/README.md

 1. The authentication to AWS uses Spring's [default authentication chain](https://cloud.spring.io/spring-cloud-static/spring-cloud-aws/1.2.3.RELEASE/multi/multi__basic_setup.html#_sdk_credentials_configuration).
 2. The URI for a SQS queue should be filled in for either `lti13.grade-passback-queue` or as `LTI13_GRADE_PASSBACK_QUEUE` environment variable.
-3. The region of the SQS queue should be filled in for either `cloud.aws.region.static` in the application.properties file or `AWS_REGION` as an environment variable.
+3. The region of the SQS queue should be filled in for either `cloud.aws.region.static` in the `.properties` file or `AWS_REGION` as an environment variable.

 ## Dynamic Registration